makingchips/makingchips.github.io/HeeksCAD.md

 {{ page.date }}

 <p class="message">
-Start with the free one
+Start with the free one...
 </p>

 [HeeksCAD/CAM](https://github.com/Heeks/heekscad) seems to be a fairly robust open-source CAD/CAM alternative, at least from the screenshots and feature list.
 Unfortunately, as you can see its git is turning into a ghost town, no commits in 2-3 years.
 But hey, maybe it just works and there's nothing to update?